vagnermengali/first-portfolio/README.md

 Este projeto está sob a [Licença MIT](https://opensource.org/licenses/MIT).

----

 # Documentation in English

-This is my first personal portfolio developed that I am now publishing to benefit developers who do not yet have their portfolio or developers who want a ready-made portfolio.
-It was created for study purposes using the following technologies: Next.js, Styled Components, Framer Motion and TypeScript.
+This is my first personal portfolio that I have developed and is now public to benefit developers who do not yet have their portfolio or those who desire a ready-made portfolio.
+It was created for study purposes using the following technologies: Next.js, Fullpage.js, Styled Components, Framer Motion, and TypeScript.

 ## Technologies Used